truenas/middleware/docs/userguide/index.rst

  root	syslogd	1089	6  udp4		127.0.0.1:514	*:*

-When you are finished testing, either type **killall iperf** or close Shell to terminate the iperf server process.
+When you are finished testing, either type :command:`killall iperf` or close Shell to terminate the iperf server process.

 Netperf
 -------